Learning plans are a great way to develop personal learning pathways, which give employees an active role in their training.

 Totara learning plans operate on a templated basis—meaning that, once you have the template you need, you can bypass the previous three steps.
 Auto-creating learning plans is a serious efficiency-booster for larger organizations, as you’ll only need to spend time developing each learning plan once.
 Going forward, every new user who becomes a member of a certain group (role, department, etc.) is assigned to the corresponding plan.
 To see how automation aids administrators across the wider LMS, take a look at the final installment in our guide: Totara User Guide Part 3: Advanced Features.

-Whether you’re looking to implement learning plans with your Learning Management System, are looking to optimize your LMS and eLearning programs with learning analytics, or need any other eLearning business solutions, we have the expertise to help you reach your goals.
+Whether you’re looking to implement learning plans with your Learning Management System, are looking to optimize your LMS and eLearning programs with learning analytics, or need any other eLearning solutions for your business like selling online training courses, we have the expertise to help you reach your goals.

 Contact us today.
 We’d love to help you create a better way to learn!